 Try a little chili powder, garlic, and oregano in your next batch before topping off the eggs with a dash of paprika for a change of pace.

-Traveling to a potluck or picnic?
+Are you traveling to a potluck or picnic?
 Make deviled eggs ahead of time and pack them in a Tupperware container – they’ll be just as delicious (if not more so) when you pull them out hours later.

 Coleslaw, a perennial favorite in the summer, is a refreshing side dish that complements barbecued meats.
-Coleslaw is a light and tasty side dish to offer at a summer barbecue.
+Coleslaw is a light and tasty side dish at a summer barbecue.
 It’s also simple to prepare and may be customized to suit any personal taste preference.

 You can make a simple coleslaw with shredded cabbage, mayonnaise, and vinegar.
-Or, add in your favorite ingredients like carrots, apples, or cranberries.
+Or, add in your favorite ingredients, like carrots, apples, or cranberries.

 No matter what type of coleslaw you make, it’s sure to be a hit at your next barbecue.